ibarrien/MonteCarloExperiments/README.md

-Exercises from the book "EMCM" meant to illustrate MC concepts and hence amplify the RL experience.
+Exercises from the book "EMCM" meant to illustrate MC concepts